carml/carml/README.md

 Model result = mapper.map(mapping);
 ```

-It is recommended to describe and publish new functions in FnO for interpretability of mappings, and, possibly, reuse of functions, but it's not mandatory for CARML.
+It is recommended to describe and publish new functions in terms of FnO for interpretability of mappings, and, possibly, reuse of functions, but it's not mandatory for use in CARML.

 Note that it is currently possible to specify and use function executions as parameters of other function executions in CARML, although this is not (yet?) expressible in FnO.